dogecv/DogeCV/README.md

 - Owen Gonzalez (Testing)
 - Kwon Paradigm Break (Testing)

-## Known Issues
-(These issues are referring to the 2019-2020 FTC Year Detectors, and not the Relic Recovery ones as those are no longer supported)
-- RelicRecovery detectors not ported
-- RoverRuckus detectors not ported

-## Planned Features / TODO
-- Expand Wiki
-- Add in distance scoring between samples to increase accuracy
-- General Code Clean up
-- Basic angle/positioning of elements
-- Port Old detectors to new systems
-- Better Safety checks
-- New Frame Input System
-- ML detectors

 ## Install (Credit to EasyOpenCV)
 1. Pull up Android Studio, with the FTC application SDK open
 2. Go to the root `build.gradle`